kl0u/flink/docs/dev/libs/cep.md

  2. the [contiguity of the matching events](#conditions-on-contiguity), e.g. detect pattern `a,b,c` without
  non-matching events between any matching ones.

-The latter refers to "looping" states, i.e. states that can accept more than one event, e.g. the `b+` in `a b+ c`, which searches for one or more `b`'s.
+The latter refers to "looping" patterns, *i.e.* patterns that can accept more than one event, e.g. the `b+` in `a b+ c`, which searches for one or more `b`'s.

 ##### Conditions on Properties

-Conditions on the event properties can be specified via the `pattern.where()` method.
+Conditions on the event properties can be specified via the `pattern.where()` or the `pattern.or()` method.
 These can be either `IterativeCondition`s or `SimpleCondition`s.

 **Iterative Conditions:** This is the most general type of conditions.
-This allows to specify a condition that accepts any subsequent event based on some statistic over a subset of the previously accepted events.
+This is how you can specify a condition that accepts subsequent events based on properties of the previously accepted events or some statistic over a subset of them.

-Below is the code for an iterative condition that accepts the next event for a state named "middle" if its name starts with "foo" and the sum of the prices of the previously accepted events for that state plus the price of the current event, do not exceed the value of 5.0.
-Iterative conditions can be very powerful, especially in combination with looping states, e.g. `oneOrMore()`.
+Below is the code for an iterative condition that accepts the next event for a pattern named "middle" if its name starts with "foo", and if the sum of the prices of the previously accepted events for that pattern plus the price of the current event do not exceed the value of 5.0.
+Iterative conditions can be very powerful, especially in combination with looping patterns, e.g. `oneOrMore()`.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">